wp-plugins/design-approval-system/readme.txt

-A systems to streamline the process of getting designs, photos or videos approved by clients.
+A system to streamline the process of getting designs, photos or videos approved by clients.

 == Description ==